 - Ergonomic, slip-resistant handle ensures a tight grip and comfort.

 Look no further.
 The Mossy Oak Hand Saw is here to impress you.
+It certainly impressed me!

-The saw has a well-designed security system, as well.
+The hand saw has a well-designed security system, as well.
 The green lock prevents the saw from closing during work.
 The rubber-coated handle will keep your hand from accidentally slipping.

 This hand saw is easy to store and transport.
 It is ideal for gardening, yard work, and camping.